This article contains:

 - How have things gone in the past?
 Encourage them to share successes, achievements, and challenges.

-- Who makes the final decision on accepting a student?
+- Who makes the final decision on accepting an exchange student?

 - Have students gone abroad from this school?

-- Have students won scholarships to go abroad?
+- Have students won scholarships to go abroad from this school?

 - Do teachers actively sponsor trips abroad with students?
 Where?